Federal non-refundable tax credits for newcomers and emigrants

 Notes

-If you are claiming full federal non-refundable tax credits, attach a note to your return stating your net world income (in Canadian dollars) for the part of the year that you were not a resident of Canada.
-Show the net income you received from sources inside and outside Canada for that part of the year separately.
+If you are claiming full federal non-refundable tax credits, attach a note to your paper return stating your net world income (in Canadian dollars) for the part of the year that you were not a resident of Canada.
+Show the net income that you received from sources inside and outside Canada for that part of the year separately.
 The CRA cannot allow the full amount of these federal credits without this note.

 Where to mail your documents